 • Which models offer the best cushioning for long-distance runs?

-To compete, content should address a full spectrum of related queries.
+To compete, your content should address a full range of related queries.
 This includes:

 • Comparative guides and brand analyses